"Longevity through technology, education, and research"

 Nanotechnology may be thought of as the science that attempts to deal with the manipulation of matter at the atomic and molecular scale.
 This science is very diverse but it offers a clear concept for dealing with the problem of the revival, cure, and rejuvenation of individuals who have undergone the procedures involved in cryonics.
 Noted individuals such as K. Eric Drexler and Ralph Merkle have written extensively about both nanotechnology and about its use in the process of cryonics.
 The Immortalist Society urges you to check on the Internet about the work and writings of these two outstanding individuals.

-Following Are The General Contents Of The Latest Long Life Magazine Issue: (Click on Link Above To Access The Magazine Itself--Note: Adobe Reader or another PDF reader already installed on your computer is needed)
+Below is a Listing Of The General Contents Of The Latest Long Life Magazine Issue: (Click On The Link Above To Access The Magazine Itself--Note: Adobe Reader or another PDF reader already installed on your computer is needed)

 *Come One, Come All* *Making Your Voice Heard/Voting For Your Leadership* *2017 CI Candidate Statements* *The Technology of Repair, Revival, and Rejuvenation, Part II* *Advanced Neural Biosciences in 2017* *Immortality and Plan B Cryopreservation* *A Visionary Without Vision* *We Need Your Views* *Robert Ettinger on Rossman's Self Centered Self* * Olga And Pearl*